-JENNIFER studied marketing and history during her undergraduate degree.
+JENNIFER studied fine art, marketing, and history during her undergraduate degree.
+She is a digital historian, photographer, and designer.
+Keil shares her design work on this site in the Archives.
 She completed her M.A. in Public and Oral History.
 Her research focused on the WWII home front experiences and the postwar consumer society in California.
 As a proprietor of 70 Degrees, she co-founded a digital history company.
 She is an designer, consultant, archivist, curator, and digital historian.
 Jennifer conducts historical site visits to support non-profit organizations with oral and public history tools.
 As a consultant, she specializes in archives, exhibition, digitization, and design using the best practices.
 She is helping develop the Moulton Museum in SoCal and is the organization’s oral historian.
 She created a partnership with the OC Public Libraries for OC Stories.
 As an entrepreneur, she has been partnered with UCI Applied Innovation where the team printed 3D archival objects and harnessed machine learning application with Google API.
 She uses STEAM trends and encourages interdisciplinary practices.
 Keil researches how to adapt the technological trends to the historical market.

 Jennifer’s passion for digital history evolved from an interest in computers since the age of three.
 Her college coursework in computer and information science has enabled her to enhance organization’s technological portfolios.
 As an entrepreneur, Jennifer became a Graphic and Web Designer in 2006 when she started a design firm in Scottsdale, AZ.
 She creates websites and executes marketing campaigns for commercial and non-profits institutions.
 As a managing editor for an academic journal, she learned to contribute to the review process and designed this print publication with InDesign.
 Currently, she is a UCI vendor for design and editing services.
 She is a designer and editor for multiple websites with social media accounts.